-We thus obtain the security-by-security data of fund portfolio holdings.
-With this micro micro-data, we can calculate our two distinct measures of capital flows: i) investor flows, and ii) manager reallocation.
+Having defined our sample of funds, we obtain the security-by-security data of fund portfolio holdings.
+With this granular data, we can calculate our two distinct measures of capital flows: i) investor flows, and ii) manager reallocation.

-In the prior literature fund flows and manager discretion measures were calculated using price changes of country bond indices to estimate valuation effects (e.g. Arslanalp and Tsuda (2015), Morris et al. (2017), Raddatz et al. (2017), Shek et al. (2018)) or security quantities (Kaminsky et al. (2004)).
+In the prior literature using investment fund data, fund flows and manager discretion measures were calculated using price changes of aggregate country bond indices to estimate valuation effects (e.g. Arslanalp and Tsuda (2015), Morris et al. (2017), Raddatz et al. (2017), Shek et al. (2018)) or security quantities (Kaminsky et al. (2004)).
 We exploit granular security-level data, by ISIN, on funds' portfolios to be able to calculate the exact price changes and FX effects experienced by funds.
 This means we do not mis-measure valuation effects for funds whose portfolios do not match the country bond index (say because they invest in shorter-duration bonds or more hard-currency bonds).
-With this more precise estimate of valuation effects we can better analyse the residual changes in asset values, and thus portfolio flows.28
+With this more precise estimate of valuation effects we can better analyse the residual changes in asset values, and thus portfolio flows.

-To illustrate the mis-measurement of valuation effects, Figure 3 shows the distribution of price changes experienced by 100 of our funds for Mexican government bonds during the Taper Tantrum.
+To illustrate the mis-measurement of valuation effects, Figure 3 shows the distribution of price changes experienced by 100 of our funds' for Mexican government bonds during the Taper Tantrum.
 The dotted line is calculated using the aggregate Mexican bond index (ICE-BAML Mexican Bond Index).
 The distribution is dispersed with observations in the far left tail, and the hump is to the right of the dotted line.
-The average price change of Mexican sovereign bonds using our methodology was -6% while
+The average price change of Mexican sovereign bonds using our methodology was -6% while the price change using the aggregate index was -8%.
+A similar disparity occurs with other countries in our sample.
+Figure 4 shows the largest fund in our sample using data for Mexico, Brazil, Poland, Korea, Malaysia and Hungary.
+We observe that during the Taper Tantrum the price change of the country aggregate index (the grey bars) exceeds the price change when calculated using our bottom-up methodology (the black dots), and for the Malaysian case, the price change using the aggregate index shows a negative impact while the actual impact was positive.